WandaVision on Disney+ preview: Content, cast, release date

-However, the most intriguing title of the bunch is WandaVision.
-Little is known about the show so far, but the key art and the concept seem like a huge gamble for Marvel.
+Little is known about the show so far, but based on the key art and trailer it seems like a huge gamble for Marvel.
 With Phase Three over, it's expected to see the company take more risks – and this one seems just insane enough to work.
 Here's everything you need to know to tune in.

 What is WandaVision about?